• Skip to primary navigation

 Air quality in Scotland has improved in recent years, but pollution from transport, industry, and domestic heating and cooking remains a significant contributor to climate change and a public health risk.

 Air pollution is the largest environmental health risk in Europe.
 Recent research from the Royal College of Physicians (2025) warns that air pollution affects almost every organ in the human body and will contribute to the equivalent of 30,000 deaths in the UK this year alone.
-It is linked to cardiovascular and respiratory diseases such as asthma and lung cancer, as well as impaired foetal development, strokes, mental health conditions, and dementia.
+Air quality and climate change are intrinsically linked as they both arise from broadly the same sources, with the release of greenhouse gases and aerosols contributing to changing climate and weather patterns.

 Rapid changes are needed to guarantee our right to clean air, through cutting the use of polluting vehicles, slashing industrial and business emissions, and avoiding wood burning in our homes.
+Our government must do more to enforce clean air laws, strengthen air quality standards, and enact structural changes in our economy to eliminate harmful emissions at source.

 Watch our previous webinars

-Webinar: Learning from international Environmental Human Rights Defenders
+New date – Webinar: Learning from international Environmental Human Rights Defenders

 3 October 2025